- How to Buy?

 The Mortimer lion has no crown and has a blue tongue.
 This lion also sits, rather than rearing up, and holds a Yorkist shield bearing a ‘white rose en soleil’ (golden sun) on a half and half background.

 George the First was the first Hanoverian to rule Britain in 1714.
-His German lineage, Haus Hannover, grew as an offshoot of the House of Brunswick-Lüneburg in the Duchy of Brunswick - an area since lost with Germany's declaration as a republic in 1918.
+His German lineage, Haus Hanover, grew as an offshoot of the House of Brunswick-Lüneburg in the Duchy of Brunswick - an area since lost with Germany's declaration as a republic in 1918.

 The White Horse is depicted rearing up over George I's Royal Coat of Arms.
 This is to show it is a Kentish horse, rather than the galloping German horse of Hanover.
-The emblem beneath is split into four, with a quarter referencing each of Britain (England & Scotland), France, Ireland, and Hanover (Brunswick, Lüneburg, and Hannover).
+The emblem beneath is split into four, with a quarter referencing each of Britain (England & Scotland), France, Ireland, and Hanover (Brunswick, Lüneburg, and Hanover).

 The White Greyhound is a royal symbol most commonly associated with the Tudor king, Henry VII.
 It was a favourite of Henry due to its connection to his father, who had been the Earl of Richmond.

 The greyhound appears with a studded collar and rests upon the Tudor Shield; a split shield with a crowned Tudor rose at the centre, typically depicted in the white, green, and red of Wales - the Tudor homeland.

 You can find all of the coins above linked to their connected products, but for more assistance or information please call us on 0121 634 8060 or email us at [email protected] Our helpful staff are ready and waiting to assist in any way they can.